yashvimal34/Node-JS/02_node_js/README.md

 ## Project Overview

-This project demonstrates a basic Node.js HTTP server built with the native `http` module and modular utility code.
-It serves a simple static HTML page from the `public` folder using custom helper functions.
+This folder contains a small Node.js project that serves a haunted travel-themed static website from the `public` directory.
+It uses Node's native `http` module and a custom static file handler to deliver HTML, CSS, JavaScript, images, and a contact page.

-### What is included
+## What is included

 - `server.js`
-  - Creates an HTTP server with `http.createServer()`.
+  - Starts an HTTP server using `http.createServer()`.
-  - Uses ES module syntax (`import/export`) and `import.meta.dirname` to access the project directory.
+  - Uses ES modules and `import.meta.dirname` to resolve the current directory.
-  - Forwards incoming requests to the static file handler in `utils/serveStatic.js`.
+  - Sends all requests to the static file handler in `utils/serveStatic.js`.

 - `utils/serveStatic.js`
-  - Builds the path to `public/index.html` using `path.join()`.
+  - Resolves requested files inside the `public/` folder.
-  - Reads the file asynchronously with `fs.promises.readFile()`.
+  - Reads files asynchronously with `fs.promises.readFile()`.
-  - Sends the HTML response using `sendResponse()`.
+  - Returns the requested file or a custom `404.html` page when the file is missing.

 - `utils/sendResponse.js`
-  - A reusable response helper that sets status code and headers, then sends the payload.

-- `public/index.html`
-  - A static HTML page containing a personal introduction.
+  - Sends HTTP responses with the correct status code and content type.

-- `package.json`
+- `public/`
-  - Defines project metadata, module type, and npm scripts for starting the server.
+  - `index.html` — Haunted Horizons homepage with animated sections.
+  - `about.html` — About page describing haunted travel tours.
+  - `contact.html` — Static contact page with a form and client-side confirmation.
+  - `404.html` — Themed 404 page for missing paths.
+  - `index.css` — Global styles and animations.
+  - `index.js` — Page text initialization and form behavior.
+  - `images/` — Visual assets used throughout the site.

 ## How to run